helpme970/bubblejail/README.md

 ## bubblejail

 A lightweight Bash wrapper around **bubblewrap** that simplifies its command line and adds handy features such as AppImage support.
-This repository is primarily for personal use, but contributions and bug reports are welcome.
+Contributions and bug reports are welcome.

 ---